Places for London

 Places for London, formerly TTL Properties Limited, is the property-owning arm of Transport for London.
 Launched in 2015, it was re-branded as Places for London in 2023, as part of a programme of homebuilding.
 As of 2024, it owns and manages over 5500 acres of land throughout London, making it one of the city's largest landowners.

 Places for London plans to build 20,000 new homes across London by the 2030s, with around half of them being affordable housing.
 Places for London has signed agreements with a wide range of property developers and investors to develop its land.
 TfL plans to reinvest profits made by Places for London back into the transport network, similar to the Rail + Property model used by the MTR Corporation in Hong Kong.
 Previously, TfL (and predecessor authorities) sold off land when it was no longer required – such as the sale of 55 Broadway for £120 million.

 In February 2023, Network Rail announced a partnership to work with Places for London to develop Network Rail land for new housing.
 In September 2024, a controversial plan to build housing on the car park of Cockfosters tube station which had been previously blocked by the Johnson government was approved by the Starmer government, allowing it to go ahead.
+By As of June 2026, over 1,700 homes had been completed (58% of them affordable homes), with over 4,900 homes under construction.